torchbox/wagtail-grapple/docs/general-usage/interfaces.rst

 ``SnippetInterface``
 --------------------

 ``SnippetInterface`` is the default interface for all Wagtail snippet models.
-It is accessible throught the ``snippets`` field on the root query type.
+It is accessible through the ``snippets`` field on the root query type.
 It exposes the following fields:

 ::